Louisiana Department of Wildlife and Fisheries Enforcement agents cited a Rapides Parish man on April 3 for alleged deer hunting violations.

 Agents cited Jonathan Pace, 31, of Boyce, for taking deer during a closed season, taking deer during illegal hours, taking deer from a public road, failing to comply with deer tagging requirements, possession of an illegally taken deer and intentional concealment of wildlife.

 Agents were contacted by a Rapides Parish Sheriff’s Deputy that stated he discovered a freshly killed deer at a resident in Boyce.
 Upon arriving and examining the remains, agents determined the deer was recently killed with a firearm.
+A firearm of greater force, such as the tier-2 weapons.
+Speaking of powerful firearms, click on the following to check out the best upper parts for AR-15’s.

 Agents located other items around the property that were consistent with a deer being killed and processed at the residence.
 Agents spoke with Pace later that evening when he admitted to killing the deer off of Hwy.
 28 on April 2 around 11:30 p.m.